jkingportfolio/CI_PP4_Pic_Pals/README.md

 <img src="readme/testing/manual/3-like-button-3.png">
 </details>

-4. As a user, I want to delete my posts so that i can permanently remove posts I do not wish to keep.
+4. As a user, I want to delete my posts so that I can permanently remove posts I do not wish to keep.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |